 (2) However subsection (1) does not prevent the conciliation officer from determining that a matter is beyond the scope of the application for conciliation and should be the subject of another application for conciliation.

-[Section 182Q inserted by No. 31 of 2011 s.
+[Section 182Q inserted: No. 31 of 2011 s.
 6.]

 182R.
 Conciliation officer may provide information to another party or a medical practitioner